R&D Capitalization vs Expense

 The amortizable life will differ from asset to asset and reflects the economic life of the various products.
-For example, R&D products developed by a pharmaceutical company would likely last many years (and thus have a long amortization period), since it takes a long time for patents to be approved and there is also some patent protection they can enjoy for several years.
-R&D amortization for a mobile phone company, however, should be much faster (a smaller number of years) since new phones tend to emerge much more quickly and, thus, have shorter lives.
+For example, R&D products developed by a pharmaceutical company would likely last many years (and thus have a long amortization period), since it takes a long time for patents to be approved and there is also some patent protection they can enjoy monopolistic sales for several years.
+R&D amortization for a mobile phone company, however, should be amortized much faster (a smaller number of years) since new phones tend to emerge much more quickly and, thus, come with shorter shelf lives.

 After estimating the economic life of an asset with a life of seven years, a company would then amortize the capitalized R&D expenses equally over the seven-year life.
 In the example below, we will assume the amortization of the asset uses the straight-line approach.

 R&D Capitalization Example

 Below is an example of the R&D capitalization and amortization calculations in an Excel spreadsheet.
 The key assumptions are that a total of $100,000 has been spent on research and development, there is a $20,000 residual value, the product developed has a commercial life of 5 years, and the amortization expense uses the straight-line method.

 Based on these assumptions, the company would have a $16,000 amortization expense each year, for five years, until it reaches the residual value of $20,000.
 By amortizing the cost over five years, the net income of the business is smoothed out and expenses are more closely matched to revenues.

 Download the Free Template

 Enter your name and email in the form below and download the free template now!

 Thank you for reading this guide to capitalizing R&D expenses.
-CFI is the official global provider of the Financial Modeling & Valuation Analyst (FMVA)™ program for analyst certification.
+CFI is the official global provider of the Financial Modeling & Valuation Analyst (FMVA)® program for analyst certification.
 To advance your career, these additional CFI resources will help: